hputnam/Geoduck_handbook/Geoduck_aquaculture.md

 <img src="Geoduck_aquaculture.assets/LTR.jpg" width="275"> <img src="Geoduck_aquaculture.assets/conical_larvae_banjo.jpg" width="275"> <img src="Geoduck_aquaculture.assets/conicals_upweller.JPG" width="275">
 </p>

->*PHOTOS*: larval-rearing tanks at Jamestown Point Whitney Shellfish Hatchery in Brinnon, WA (USA).
+>*photo/imageS*: larval-rearing tanks at Jamestown Point Whitney Shellfish Hatchery in Brinnon, WA (USA).
 Shown here are large 2k-L tanks used for the initial metamorphosis of fertilized embryos to free-swimming trochophore larvae.
 This system involved two flat-bottomed conicals that invovle a on-way flow between them so that allow metamorphosed, free-swimming, larvae will eventually stock a single conical whereas delayed/dead embryos remain in the other (left).
 Center and right are small 250-L conicals used for small batches of larvae - typically hatcheries used larger conicals >=750L conicals for their larvae.
 At the Jamestown hatchery, these 250-L tanks were used for collaborative experiments.

 #### <span style="color:beige">Downwellers</span>